 Borrowing costs incurred during the construction of vessels or as part of the prefinancing of the acquisition of vessels are capitalized.
-There was no capitalized interest for the three months ended March 31, 2023, and 2022 and for the year ended December 31, 2022.
+There was no capitalized interest for the nine months ended September 30, 2023, and 2022.

 Vessels are stated less accumulated depreciation and impairment, if applicable.
 Vessels are depreciated to their estimated residual value using the straight-line method over their estimated useful lives which are reviewed on an ongoing basis to ensure they reflect current technology, service potential and vessel structure.
 The useful lives are estimated to be 30 years from original delivery by the shipyard.